manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 This file sets up the connection with Auth0 and returns a Provider called `Auth0Provider` and a Hook.
 This Provider is similar to `ApolloProvider` and needs your Auth0 credentials, making it possible to use the `useAuth0` Hook to connect with Auth0 from any components that are nested inside.

-Before adding the `Auth0Provider` to your project you need to store the `Domain` and `Client ID` somewhere safe, like a local environment file.
+Before adding the `Auth0Provider` to your project, you need to store the `Domain` and `Client ID` somewhere safe, like a local environment file.
 When you create an application using Create React App, you can create a `.env` file in the root folder of your project and use the constants in this file from the `process.env` variable.
 Also, you'll be needing the Auth0 details from the GraphQL server as these are needed to create a JWT that can be validated by the GraphQL server.

 > **Note:** These constants need to be prefixed with `REACT_APP_` so they can be used inside an application created with Create React App.